EhsanMehdipour/zenodo-upload/README.md

 Save this token as an environment variable called "ZENODO_TOKEN" in the system to be accessible by os.getenv("ZENODO_TOKEN").

 **DOI_ID:** Create a repository in Zenodo and reserve a DOI.
 Use the DOI ID in the code as DOI_ID.

+## Executation

+In the main.py code, change the DOI_ID and the list of files *filenames* to be uploaded to the Zenodo repository.